royalapplications/docs/src/r2021/scripting/objects/connections/royalwebconnection.md

 Specify the delay in milliseconds before the auto fill is executed.
 ### AutoFillMapping
 Type: `string[]`, Default Value: `new string[] { }`
-Mapping configuration to automatically fill forms when connected (DEPRACTED)
+Mapping configuration to automatically fill forms when connected (DEPRECATED - use AutoFillMappingX instead)
 ### AutoRefresh
 Type: `bool`, Default Value: `false`
 If set to true, the web page will be refreshed automatically.
 Requires the AutoRefreshIntervalInSeconds to be set.